-(05111) Select Ensemble Prereq: Audition/approval of Choir Director Grade 8 at NB Clements No credit Grade 9 at NB Clements 1 credit This will be a small group of 10 to 16 singers, selected by audition.
-The audition will be based on sight moding shility tang quality and general musicionship.
-This will be a mined group with a sight-reading ability, tone quality, and general musicianship.
+(05111) Select Ensemble

+Grade 8 at NB Clements Grade 9 at NB Clements 1 credit

+This will be a small group of 10 to 16 singers, selected by audition.
+The audition will be based on sight-reading ability, tone quality, and general musicianship.
 This will be a mixed group with a balance of soprano, alto, tenor, and bass.